Image Source

 More on immigration to Canada

-As per the laws in Canada, there are three main categories of immigrants: the refugee class, the economic class, and the refugee class.
-As mentioned above, the immigration policy has been prioritising the economic level lately.
+According to Canadian laws, there are three main categories of immigrants: the refugee class, the economic class, and the refugee class.
+As mentioned above, immigration policy has been prioritizing the economic level lately.

 You can also relocate to Canada if a citizen or permanent resident sponsors you as a family member.
-Canada also warmly gives admission to refugees who may want to move to a new home due to the political circumstances in their country.
+Canada also warmly admits refugees who may want to move to a new home due to the political circumstances in their country.

 In 2016 alone, 156,000 new economic migrants got admission to Canada.
 You can also go to the country if you are a student.
 You don't need to avail yourself of a study permit if your course program lasts for six months.
 You must get a study permit if the program continues for more than six months.